Applied Music Instruction (Lessons) 2017-2018

 - Inform the Admissions Officer, Odilla Van Delinder, TC210, email@example.com, of their intent to do this so that she can get the information into her records and prepare an audition form.

-- Inform the Undergraduate Assistant, TC210, email@example.com, so the jurors can be alerted they will be filling out an audition form for BMus, as well as a jury report form.
+- Inform an Undergraduate Assistant, TC210, firstname.lastname@example.org, so the jurors can be alerted they will be filling out an audition form for BMus, as well as a jury report form.

 Performance majors taking 2921 or 3921 must obtain a final mark of 70% in these courses to progress within the Performance program.
 See additional progression requirements for both programs in the Academic Calendar.